 Minister Frowns At Schools Conducting Post-UTME, Orders Refund

-Mallam Adamu Adamu, Minister Of Education The Minister of Education, Malam Adamu has ordered every ...
+Mallam Adamu Adamu, Minister Of Education The Minister of Education, Malam Adamu has ordered every tertiary institution that has conducted ...

 Mallam Adamu Adamu, Minister Of Education